Dr4cule/Mineflayer-Discord-bridge/README.md

   ```
   npm ci
   // or use 👇 if you want the latest dependencies versions, may cause errors, try when about two dosent work for you
   npm install @ngrok/ngrok discord.js mineflayer@latest mineflayer-pathfinder prismarine-viewer minecraft-data minecraft-data mineflayer-auto-eat mineflayer-armor-manager
   ```
 - Note: If you are facing issues with installing, try installing one package at a time and ```npm audit fix --force```

 To get the discord channel id and discord user ids:
-- go to discord settings, go to advance and enable developer mode then 🔧
-- right click on the discord channel, copy its id and paste it in the config file where it says to paste 📂
-- right click on discord users and copy their id and paste it in the config file where it says to paste for them to be able to use the
-- bot and its commands. 🙋‍♂️
+- Go to discord settings, go to advance and enable developer mode then 🔧 right click on the discord channel, copy its id and paste it in the config file where it says to paste 📂 right click on discord users and copy their id and paste it in the config file where it says to paste for them to be able to use the bot and its commands. 🙋‍♂️

 ## -- Installation for Termux -- 🤖
 - Install Termux from the Play Store or F-Droid.